UQC

 Parallel Exploration

-With n qubits in superposition, you can represent 2ⁿ states simultaneously.
-10 qubits = 1,024 states.
-50 qubits = over 1 quadrillion states.
+With n qubits in superposition, you represent 2ⁿ states at once.10 qubits = 1,024 states.
+50 qubits = over a quadrillion.

 Interference